Who to Contact

-School-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest you speak to Mr. McClelland or Mr. Horton.
+School-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest you speak to Mr. Horton, Ms. Barber or Ms. McLean.
 This could also lead to a discussion about additional services, such as arranging a referral to psychological services for your child to see a counsellor, occupational therapist, or speech-language pathologist.

-Student-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest that you speak to Mr. Horton or Mr. McClelland.
+Student-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest that you speak to Mr. Horton, Ms. Barber or Ms. McLean.

-Out of School Issue: Speak with your child’s homeroom teacher, or with Mr. Horton or Mr. McClelland.
+Out of School Issue: Speak with your child’s homeroom teacher, or with Mr. Horton, Ms. Barber or Ms. McLean.

-Assistive Technology: Speak with your homeroom or subject teacher about assistive technologies offered in class, and they will arrange for your child to meet with Mrs. Graveline, our Assistive Technology Specialist if more supports are needed with the technology your child is using.
+Assistive Technology: Speak with your homeroom or subject teacher about assistive technologies offered in class, and they will arrange for your child to meet with Jamie Anton, our Assistive Technology Specialist if more supports are needed with the technology your child is using.

 A Request to Join or Form a Team or a Club: Speak directly to the teacher who runs the club, or a teacher who you think would be interested in supporting your child to start a new club.
 For information about current clubs being offered, refer to the Extracurricular and Clubs page in the Foothills Student section.

-For a breakdown of their respective areas of responsibility, see the chart below:
+For a breakdown of our school administrators' areas of responsibility, see the charts below:

 Visiting the School